Room Parent FAQ

 How are classroom funds collected?
 Can I collect them myself?
 And what do I do with them once I have them?

 The PTO generates a SignupGenius at the beginning of the year for Classroom Contributions.
-We ask room parents to send out an email to all the classroom parents letting them know when it is available, what it is for, how the funds are used, etc. Please use the sample email below to help collect the classroom contributions:
+The PTO distributes this in their newsletter and also promotes it on social media, but we also ask room parents to send out an email to all the classroom parents letting them know when it is available, what it is for, how the funds are used, etc. Please use the sample email below to help collect the classroom contributions:

-You have likely already received a packet asking for you to contribute to Bancroft Bucks, which is an important PTO fundraiser that helps the PTO raise funds to run programs throughout the year, including school wide cultural arts programs and field trips.
+You have likely already received a packet asking for you to contribute to Bancroft Bucks, which is an important PTO fundraiser that helps the PTO raise funds to run programs throughout the year, including school wide student enrichment programs and field trips.
+This has already been advertised in the PTO newsletter and on social media, so if you have already contributed please ignore this, but if you haven’t, read on!

 Classroom contributions are completely separate from Bancroft Bucks and go directly towards our classroom.
-We apologize that we are asking for contributions at the same time as Bancroft Bucks, but we need the funds at the beginning of the year so that we can have the funds for classroom parties and class gifts for the teacher(s) in our class.
+The PTO apologizes for asking for contributions at the same time as Bancroft Bucks, but we need the funds at the beginning of the year so that we can have the funds for classroom parties and class gifts for the teacher(s) in our class.

 This year, we’re asking for each child to contribute $25.
 The easiest way for you to make this payment is by signing up at this link: {ENTER PTO PROVIDED LINK HERE}

 Once the parents have contributed, the PTO will provide a check to one of the two room parents; we encourage you to decide amongst yourselves who will handle/track the money throughout the year.
 That person will reimburse parents for party supplies, teacher gifts and any other classroom needs throughout the year.
-We encourage you to plan ahead with the funds so you don’t run out before the end of the year.
-Feel free to reach out to us at any time for help or suggestions, we even have a handy Excel spreadsheet template for you to use if desired (coming soon).
-If there are funds remaining at the end of the year, you may use them to purchase items for the classroom that the teacher needs.
+We will ask you to track those expenses throughout the school year on an online spreadsheet.
+Each classroom’s room parents will receive a link to an online tracker by early October.
+A few notes about classroom contributions and spending throughout the year:

 What should I keep in mind for classroom party planning?